chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, in Tibet, it can be said that 99 percent of the people believe in Buddhism, but there are still some people who do not believe in Buddhism.

-For example, if you believe in the Bon religion.
-The Bon religion is a primitive religion in Tibetan areas, not Buddhism.
+For example, belief in the Bon religion.
+The Bon religion is a primitive religion in Tibetan areas.
+It is not Buddhism.
 Such a person does not have a precious human life.

-(3) Not possessing all the faculties of body and mind
+##### (3) Not possessing all the faculties of body and mind

-Deaf-mute or dementia-disabled persons will have many obstacles in their practice.
-They do not have the foundation to study the Dharma, nor are they full of freedoms or endowments.
+Deaf-mute or mentally-disabled persons will have many obstacles in their practice.
+They do not have the foundation to study the Dharma, nor is their life full of freedoms or endowments.

 177

+##### (4) Clinging to wrong views

-(4) Those who cling to wrong views, who do not believe in cause and effect, who are living under the blinding influence of grossly distorted attitudes and beliefs, do not have a precious human life.
+Those who cling to wrong views, who do not believe in cause and effect, who are living under the blinding influence of grossly distorted attitudes and beliefs, do not have a precious human life.

 Clinging to wrong views is the biggest obstacle to the way, so Nagarjuna Bodhisattva listed clinging to wrong views as the first of the eight flaws in the "Book of Relatives and Friends".

 The above four are the adverse conditions of the human body.

-Four kinds of adverse conditions for non-human beings
+##### 2. Four kinds of adverse conditions for non-human beings

-The four types of adverse conditions for non-human beings mean that upon rebirth, they are reborn in the three lower realms or as lomg-living gods.
+The four types of adverse conditions for non-human beings mean that upon rebirth, they are reborn in the three lower realms or as long-living gods.
 These four kinds of beings themselves do not have the conditions to practice Buddhism.

+##### (1) Rebirth in hell

-(1) If the rebirth takes place in hell, the body and mind will be constantly occupied by pain, and there will be no way to practice at all, and there is no condition for leisure.
+If the rebirth takes place in hell, the body and mind will be constantly occupied by pain, and there will be no way to practice at all, and there is no condition for freedom.

+##### (2) Rebirth as a hungru ghost

-(2) If the rebirth takes place in the realm of hungry ghosts, because of extremely strong, constant hunger and thirst, they will only be able to look for food and drink, and there is no possibility of practicing the Dharma, and they have no freedoms.
+If the rebirth takes place in the realm of hungry ghosts, because of extremely strong, constant hunger and thirst, they will only be able to look for food and drink, and there is no possibility of practicing the Dharma, and they have no freedoms.

 178

-(3) Rebirth in the animal realm
+#####  (3) Rebirth in the animal realm

-All beings in the animal realm are relatively ignorant and unable to practice, and they are also have no freedoms.
+All beings in the animal realm are relatively ignorant and unable to practice, and they also have no freedoms.

-(4) Rebirth in the realm of long-living gods
+##### (4) Rebirth in the realm of long-living gods

 In the four heavens of the Formless Realm, the celestial beings of the Longevity Heaven just have the feeling of being born at the moment of their birth, and then they enter immediately into samādhi.

 After entering samadhi, you will be as if in a coma.
 In this state, you can live for 80,000 kalpas.
 When you wake up, you will die, and you will fall into the evil realms in future rebirths.

-Therefore, being born in the days of longevity is not full of freedom or endowments.
+Therefore, rebirth in the realm of long-living gods is not full of freedom or endowments.

 Some people practice meditation indiscriminately, unaware that their minds have been lost in subtle drowsiness.
 After they die, they will be reborn as heavenly beings in the Formless Realm of Longevity.

-(2) A human form having the eight freedoms
+##### (2) A precious human form having the eight freedoms

 The opposite of having no freedoms is that we have opportunity, and our present human body is a human form having the eight freedoms.